cvilla714/restaurant-page/README.md

 # Restaurante Page

-> One paragraph statement about the project.
+> Project was based on creating a restaurant page using javascript to generate the tabs

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.

 ## Built With

+- Sass
-- Major languages
+- Webpack
-- Frameworks
+- Npm
-- Technologies used
+- Javascript

 ## Live Demo